tanamim/jodeki/README.md

 ![buyer-seller-relationship](./img/buyer-seller-relationship.svg)

-## Our Position
+## Our Purpose

 ###### Securing User Assets
 Since our platform is decentralized, users' money, the knowledge base, and the smart contracts are not stored in our proprietary server.
 In this way, we ruled out the risk of being hacked, because there's no single point of failure.
 At the worst case, cyberattack might be able to shut down our application server.
 However, user assets will be secured on the blockchain and they can use our service without problem through the client app installed in their smartphones and computers.

 ###### Feasibility Assessment
-In addition to the security benefits, there are dramatic cost reduction.
-Our smart contracts are deployed on the Ethereum network and executes functions such as sending money or retrieving information with very low cost (i.e., estimated less than 10 cents as of 23 Jun 2018).
+In addition to the security benefits, Jodeki enables a dramatic cost reduction.
+Our smart contracts are deployed on the Ethereum network and executes functions such as sending money or retrieving information with very low cost (i.e., estimated less than 5 cents as of 3 August 2018).
 If we don't use blockchain, the costs of application server and database server, security hardening grow rapidly as number of users increases.

 ###### Altruism
 Our primary purpose is not generating profits.
 Rather, we want to maximize client's benefit.
 Hence, we aim to provide another source of income and wisdom at their hand, to help users achieve self-realization.
 Since we are different from economic enterprise, our position in the market is unique.
 We are not looking for external investors, nor income from ads.
 Instead, we are looking for participants; therefore, our growth strategy is bootstrap method relying on the size and activity of our user community.